chris-sarli/chris.sarl/posts/S-300-review.md

 The S-300's handlebar-mounted basket is a disappointment.
 Certainly it's better than no basket, but it's almost frustratingly small.
 Spin, in a [press release](https://www.spin.app/blog-posts/keep-it-s-300-introducing-the-spin-s-300-e-bike), says they want us to use it to carry the stuff of everyday life:
 > It’s robust front storage compartment handles groceries and deliveries with ease

 But Providence is a city of many hills, potholes, and terrible drivers.
-I'm not sure the S-300 was designed and tested, but I find it very hard to imagine anyone felt good about transporting groceries through Providence in this basket.
+I'm not sure where the S-300 was designed and tested, but I find it very hard to imagine anyone feeling good about transporting groceries through Providence in this basket.
 I've carried precarious loads (several watermelons, pizzas, water jugs, glassware) on bikes before, and have always felt reasonably comfortable doing so because I've had a deep enough container (a milk crate in the case of the watermelon), bungees and straps, or both.
-The S-300 has a relatively shallow basket with no builtin way of strapping down the contents of that basket.
-I'm sure the basket can support up to its 17.6 lbs capacity when stationary, but once in motion I have very little confidence that the contents would stay inside.
+The S-300 has a relatively shallow basket with no built-in way of strapping down the contents of that basket.
+I'm sure the basket can support up to its 17.6 pound capacity when stationary, but once in motion I have very little confidence that the contents would stay inside.

 The basket is mounted on the handlebars, and functions like a pinball flipper when the front wheel gets a jolt (again, Providence has many potholes).
-I tried moving riding for about 5 minutes with a tote bag containing about 4 lbs of groceries in the basket, and while everything stayed in the basket, there were a few close calls even though I was riding more slowly than I otherwise would have.
-If I felt that uneasy about carying $7 of vegetables, there's no way in hell I'm trusting that basket with something valuable like my bookbag.
+I tried moving riding for about 5 minutes with a tote bag containing about 4 pounds of groceries in the basket, and while everything stayed in the basket, there were a few close calls even though I was riding more slowly than I otherwise would have.
+If I felt that uneasy about carrying $7 of vegetables, there's no way in hell I'm trusting that basket with something valuable like my bookbag.

 I really think Spin needs to go back to the drawing board on this one.
 Every other bikeshare I've used has had a better basket than this.
 JUMP had nice, deep baskets that I always felt confident using for groceries.
 Heck, [CitiBike has some models](https://nyc.streetsblog.org/2018/08/07/new-citi-bikes-with-bigger-baskets-hit-the-streets-today/) with baskets even smaller and shallower than the S-300, but because they include a bungee cords, I've always felt at least somewhat comfortable using them.